brandon-fryslie/rad-shell/RAD_LITE.md

 then source them in your .bashrc/.zshrc file.
 Note that many zsh plugins are not directly compatible with bash.
 This solution is simpler but not as robust as using rad-shell directly.

+## caveats

+There are some important things to note with using this:
+- Not all plugins are bash/zsh agnostic.
+They all work with zsh, but there may be missing or broken functionality in bash
+- There is no dependency management.
+If you install a plugin that depends on a different plugin, you need to manage that yourself
+- Almost every rad-shell plugin depends on the `init-plugin` in rad-shell.
+Ensure it is installed with `rad-lite install https://github.com/brandon-fryslie/rad-shell/blob/master/init-plugin/init-plugin.plugin.zsh`

 ## installation

 Run these commands to install the `rad-lite` shell script.
 Feel free to inspect the